 - A Mission

 One or more groups of people meeting together and recognized by the National Church Board, but not fully organized or constituted as a Pastoral Charge or a Congregation by the CSMC.
-Examples of such missions are: a branch or local unit, a House Church, a study group, various midweek groups meeting for mutual Pastoral Care, etc. It is normal that these units of outreach are headquartered in the pastor’s home.
+Examples of worshiping missions are: a House Church, a study group, a branch or local unit, various midweek groups meeting for mutual Pastoral Care, etc. It is normal that these units of outreach are headquartered in the pastor’s home.

 - An Outreach Ministry